vanikanoria/portfolio/README.md

 **Results:**
 - Achieved **94% test accuracy** by combining models.
 - Identified key churn drivers, enabling targeted customer success interventions.

+## Loan Default Prediction

+In this project, I built and evaluated machine learning models to predict the risk of loan default using structured applicant and loan data for only 600 applicants.
+The project emphasized robust feature engineering, statistical rigor, and model interpretability.

+**Objective:**
+- Build predictive models to assess likelihood of loan default and identify key financial, geographic, and demographic risk factors

+**Methods:**

+- Conducted exploratory data analysis with statistical testing (Welch’s t-test, Kolmogorov–Smirnov, chi-square) to evaluate feature significance.
+- Engineered financial ratios (e.g. payback power, rent-to-income), and segmented applicants by geography using zip codes and Metropolitan Statistical Areas (MSAs).
+- Integrated an external macroeconomic dataset using zip code and MSA mappings to incorporate local features such as unemployment rates and housing market trends.
+- Trained Logistic Regression, Random Forests, and Gradient Boosting models with hyperparameter tuning
+- Used SHAP values and partial dependence plots to explain predictions and surface non-linear effects

+**Results:**

+- Achieved an F1 score of 0.81 and AUC of 0.83 on the test set.
+- Identified key drivers of default: FICO scores, number of payments, applicant age, and loan amount requested.

 <a id="adapting-explainability-methods-to-image-generation-models"></a>
 ## Adapting Explainability Methods to Image Generation Models